mat-sz/typesocket/README.md

 ### onMessage

 A property that contains a function that will get called when a valid message is received.

+### onInvalidMessage

+A property that contains a function that will get called when an invalid message is received.

 ### onRawMessage